smbursuc/Web-Application-Development/README.md

 ### :key: Environment Variables

 The project uses JWT.
 The secret key is defined in `application.properties` but can be set anywhere desired.
-In order to manually add a dataset an API key is needed for Groq, which is used for cluster labeling.
+A Groq API key is optional for the runtime and mandatory for the data conversion.
 Find more about Groq <a href="https://console.groq.com/keys">here</a>.

 <!-- Getting Started -->
 ## 	:toolbox: Getting Started